-FairShares patent-pending product makes markets more efficient by increasing the investment returns and buying power of income-producing securities.
+FairShares patent pending product makes markets more efficient by increasing the investment returns and buying power of income-producing securities.
 These outcomes are achieved by providing the systems, methods and software needed to remove the embedded dividends and accrued interest from the price of a security.
+Therefore, investors are never subjected to “buying a dividend”.

 Securities are priced at their fair value.